wp-plugins/digishop/readme.txt

 == Description ==

+= Support =
+> Support is handled on our site: <a href="http://club.orbisius.com/support/" target="_blank" title="[new window]">http://club.orbisius.com/support/</a>
+> Please do NOT use the WordPress forums or other places to seek support.

 DigiShop is a WordPress plugin which allows you to setup your e-store and start selling your digital products such as e-books, reports in minutes.
 It adds a simple buy now button which sends your customer to PayPal to complete the payment and after that he/she is returned to your site.